JOHNFLEURIMOND/BoardsCommissionsForm/README.md

 for (const checkbox of this.selectedCheckboxes) {
  console.log(checkbox, 'is selected.');
 }
-}
+}```
-    ...but in Formik the only thing you would have to do is add the the props to the decontructed render method like handleBlur, handleChange, and handleSubmit to pass it through certain properties.
+    ...but in Formik the only thing you would have to do is use a deconstructed function and add the functions like handleBlur, handleChange, and handleSubmit to pass it through certain properties.
 You don’t have to change the code just write the type compatible with the property.
+When writing in typescript, which is strict syntactical superset of JavaScript that has its own linter called TS Lint and is also designed to compile to JavaScript.
+Typescript An App.tsx is the file template that I had to used for my components.
 Here is an example of how I would go about it in Formik:

 ```return (